 What differences did you find in writing young adult as compared to adult?

 I worked to create a more youthful and accessible voice and characters who would grow and change with the books.
 Sophronia has a different world view than Alexia.
 She’s private and introverted and must become more self-actualized along the way by making new friends and discoveries.
 Her focus is on her immediate environment: less political, more personal.

 Who helped you on your writing path?

-I’m surrounded by support from all manner of loved ones, but I depend most on five beta readers.
-Everything I write goes by them first and has done so for almost two decades.
+I’m surrounded by support from all manner of loved ones, but I depend most on my beta readers.
+Everything I write goes by them first and has done so for over two decades.